 Thank you Halifax for your support through a Community Grant to give the Talent Trust new colours.
 Without you we wouldn't have been able to re-brand the Talent Trust in 2017.
 Thank you for your generous contribution towards our 75th Anniversary activities in 2019.

-Thank You to The Craig Foundation for their ongoing support and there special contribution to our 75th Anniversary celebrations in 2019.
+Thank You to The Craig Foundation for their ongoing support and their special contribution to our 75th Anniversary celebrations in 2019.

 The Nova Scotia Talent Trust recognizes the support of Support 4 Culture Program.
 We are pleased to work in partnership with the province to develop and promote our cultural resources for all Nova Scotians.

-Thank You to RBC - Emerging Artists Program for their ongoing support through the Special RBC Emerging Artists Award and support of individual scholarships.
+Thank You to RBC - Emerging Artists Program for their ongoing support through the Special RBC Emerging Artists Awards and support of individual scholarships.

-Thank You to Debut Atlantic for supporting us by sharing their office space and for supporting the Talent Trust's 75th anniversary events in 2019.
+Thank You to Debut Atlantic for supporting us by sharing their office space and for supporting the Talent Trust's events and scholarships.

 Thank You to Visual Arts Nova Scotia for their ongoing support of the Charlotte Wilson-Hammond/VANS Award.

 Thank You to immediaC for their in-kind contribution of $2,499 towards the new NSTT website and their ongoing web support since 2008.